Frequently asked questions

 Can I use the SDK inside a native app WebView?

-How do I test in staging?
+How do I test before production?

 Test-key traffic flows through the same scoring + bot-detection pipeline as production, so what you see in the dashboard is exactly what you'll see after going live.